obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Ebullientworks.md

 - Show external links in edit mode: If true, external links (or the content of markdown links) will be shown in edit mode.
 External links are hidden by default.
 - Suppress or Remove this theme's checkbox styles: Set this to true if you are going to use other themes to manage the style for your lists and checkboxes.
 - Float front-matter in a box to the right: If true, front-matter in preview mode will be collapsed in a top-right container.
+- Hide collapse indicators unless hovered or active: If true, hide collapse indicators in all three modes unless they are hovered over or the line is active.
 - Prevent table content from extending beyond the width of the page: If true, tables will have a maximum width set.
 Cell content will be wrapped (mid-word if necessary).
 - Headings: Font for text headings (h1 to h6)
 - Tags: Font for displaying inline